casparderksen/docker-thorntail-jee8-microprofile/README.md

 ## Running from the command line

-To run the application from the command line with H2 database:
+To run the application from the command line with an in-memory H2 database:

     $ java -jar target/myapp-thorntail.jar -Sh2